QA-Team-lo/ruyisdk-gnu-tests/gnu-plct/D1/README-16.0.0.md

 - RuyiSDK on Allwinner D1 boards
     - AWOL Nezha in this test report, should be the same on LicheeRV Dock
 - OS: Ubuntu 24.04.2 LTS
-- ruyi package manager version: ruyi 0.35.0
+- ruyi package manager version: ruyi 0.36.0
-    - 0.36.0 and 0.37.0 failed to create venv so not using it
+    - 0.37.0 failed to create venv so not using it
 - Testing date: July 9, 2025

 ### Hardware Information